Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 -   Potential for larger, more complex merges
 -   Requires discipline to adhere to the defined merge cadence

-### Benefits of Short-Lived Feature Branches
+### Tradeoffs of Short-Lived Feature Branches

 In trunk-based development, it is possible to use short-lived feature branches, which enable teams to implement code review processes without the burden of maintaining long-running branches, which can become increasingly difficult to manage over time.
 The frequent integration back to trunk significantly reduces the likelihood and complexity of merge conflicts, as changes are merged before they can diverge too far from the main codebase.
 This approach maintains the core benefits of trunk-based development - such as rapid iteration and continuous integration - while still allowing developers to work in isolation when needed.
-This isolation can be particularly valuable for making experimental changes or implementing complex features that require validation before being merged into the trunk.
+However, a feature is often cleaved up into pieces that span many short-lived branches.
+A feature flag prevents an incomplete feature being exposed before it's done.

 **Challenges to Address**